 What Is ISO On A Camera?

 ISO is the scale of measurement for the Light Sensitivity of your camera.
 In simpler words, it’s a scale for how much light your camera can/should capture to have the correct exposure in different situations.
-There is an upper (max) and a lower (min) limit to how much light a camera can capture and the sensitivity measurement of them, defines the ISO Range for that camera.
+There is an upper (max) and a lower (min) limit to how much light a camera can capture and the sensitivity measurement of them, which defines the ISO Range for that camera.

 The image sensors in modern digital cameras need to convert the incoming light into electrical signals for being able to process them.
 To increase the ISO sensitivity, the camera amplifies that signal, decreasing the required amount of light to take a brighter photo or vice versa in case the ISO level is decreased.